-The Canton uprising of December 1927 had no political perspective and expressed proletarian resistance no more than the KTT expressed proletarian aspirations.
-Borodin, the Government's Russian adviser, said that he had come to China to fight for an idea; it was for similar political ideas that the KTT sacrificed the workers of Canton.
-These workers never seriously challenged Chiang Kai-shek and the right-wing of the KMT; the only serious, systematic and sustained challenge came from the peasantry.
+The Canton uprising of December I927 had no political perspective and expressed proletarian resistance no more than the K.T.T. expressed proletarian aspirations.
+Borodin, the Government's Russian adviser said that he had come to China to fight for an idea; it was for similar political ideas that the K.T.T. sacrificed the workers of Canton.
+These workers never challenged Chiang Kai Shek and the right wing of the K.M.T., the only serious, systematic and sustained challenge came from the peasantry.

-After his victory Chiang Kai-shek found himself master of a country in which the insoluble contradictions of the traditional social system had produced social chaos.
-The Nanking government saw before it the task of re-organising China, but it was impossible to turn the clock back.
+After his victory Chiang Kai Shek found himself master of a country in which the insoluble contradictions of the traditional social system had produced social chaos.
+The Nanking government saw before it the task of reorganising China but it was impossible to turn the clock back.

-Chiang Kai-shek was obliged to embark on new roads and was ready to do so.
-He dreamt of being, if not the Jacobin, at least the Girondin reformer of China, just as Kerensky had dreamt of being the great reformer in the Russian revolution.
-Kerensky, like a comic opera hero, had strutted across the Russian political scene between February and October 1917, believing he could dominate events, whereas in fact it was events that were carrying him forward.
+Chiang Kai Shek was obliged to embark on new roads and was ready to do so.
+He dreamt of being, if not the Jacobin, at least the Girondin reformer of China, just as Kerensky had dreamt of being the great reformer in the Russian Revolution.
+Kerensky, like a comic opera hero, had strutted across the Russian political scene between February and October 1917, believing he could dominate events whereas in fact, it was events that were carrying him forward.

-Chiang Kai-shek can be compared to Kerensky in several ways: neither had much criticism to make of imperialism; both were faced with agrarian problems which resulted in the basic instability of their regimes; both became puppets of reaction as a result of their own ideals.
-Kerensky's 'socialist' beliefs (the word can be interpreted in many ways!) led him to become the ally and friend of many of the most reactionary elements in Russia.
-Chiang Kai-shek who, as a cadet in the military academy, had dreamt of 'renewing China with his sword' in his own lifetime, eventually became a member of a clique of whom T.V.
-Soong was the most typical member.
+Chiang Kai Shek can be comprred to Kerensky in several ways: neither had much criticism to make of imperialism: both were faced with agrarian problems which resulted in the basic instability of their regimes; both became puppets of reaction as a result of their own ideals.
+Kerensky's "socialist" beliefs (the word can be interpreted in many ways!) led him to become the ally and friend of many of the most reactionary elements in Russia.
+Chiang Kai Shek who, as a cadet in the military academy, had dreamt of "renewing China with his sword" in his own lifetime, eventually became a member of a group of whom T. V. Soong was the most typical member.

 But the wealth of Soong and other large financiers presupposes both a form of commercial imperialism and the mass poverty of the Chinese peasantry.
-Kerensky's policies were similarly dictated by the social position of his friends, such as Nekressov, a position based on the poverty of the Russian peasantry.
-While Kerensky's government in Russia lasted only a few months, the Chinese 'Kerensky' period of the KMT lasted until World War II.
+Kerensky's policies were similarly dictated by the social position of his friends such as Nekressov, a position based on the poverty of the Russian peasantry.
+While Kerensky's government in Russia lasted only a few months, the Chinese "Kerensky" period of the K.M.T. lasted until World War II.